 Bill Bailey recounted how his father had wanted to ‘arm’ his son with his knowledge of birds, about where they lived, and how they lived.
 He wanted to inject in him a sense of curiosity about the world, a curiosity which was reinforced by his mother’s desperate wish for him to love Nature, ‘I want you to LOVE Nature,’ she would say over and over again, creating in him a sense of being on a mission in his communal meetings with the natural world.

 Bailey observed that curiosity about the world binds us to the past, it is the best defence against depression.
-‘Wanting to know’ can stave off a sense of futility, sadness and ‘morbid ennui’, it is a corrective to moments of introspection.
+‘Wanting to know’ can stave off a sense of futility, sadness and ‘morbid ennui’, it is an antidote to moments of introspection.
 Furthermore, wanting to pass on our knowledge gives us a sense of purpose in life.
 He claims to be surprised by how ‘incurious’ so many people are about the extraordinary wildlife that surrounds them.
 No, we are not just ‘a bubble passing through’.

 The birds are flocking back